One Day In Munich Itinerary: How To Spend 24 Hours in Bavaria’s Capital

 Marienplatz, Munich's lively main square.
 Here's where you should start your one day in Munich

-How To Spend One Perfect Day in Munich
+One Day in Munich Itinerary

 But back to our quickie tour of this elegant city.
 With only 1 day in Munich, begin your whirlwind tour by heading straight to the famed Marienplatz.